SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 .. note::

-   Whenever you define a new structure, you effectively define a brand new Swift type.
+   Whenever you define a new structure, you define a brand new Swift type.
    Give types ``UpperCamelCase`` names (such as ``SomeStructure`` here) to match the capitalization of standard Swift types (such as ``String``, ``Int``, and ``Bool``).
-   Conversely, always give properties and methods ``lowerCamelCase`` names (such as ``someProperty`` and ``someMethod``) to differentiate them from type names.
+   Conversely, give properties and methods ``lowerCamelCase`` names (such as ``someProperty`` and ``someMethod``) to differentiate them from type names.